-Start with the Buffalo Bites first, then make the dressing while the bites are baking.
+Pro Tip: Start with the Buffalo Bites first, then make the dressing while the bites are baking.

 INGREDIENTS FOR VEGAN BUFFALO BITES:

-1 cup flour (any kind of flour will work – even gluten-free!)
+- 1 cup flour (any kind of flour will work – even gluten-free!)

-2 tsp. garlic powder
+- 2 tsp. garlic powder

-1 cup buffalo or hot sauce*
+- 1 cup buffalo or hot sauces*

-1 Tbsp. olive oil or melted vegan margarine
+- 1 Tbsp. olive oil or melted vegan margarine

-Be sure to check the ingredients in the buffalo/ hot sauce – not all are vegan.
-I used Frank’s Red Hot Wings Sauce in Buffalo flavor.
-If you don’t like spicy food, try a mild flavor like Frank’s Sweet Chili Sauce.
+*Be sure to check the ingredients in the buffalo/ hot sauce and bbq sauce because not all are fully vegan, also if you have food allergies make sure to double-check the labels.
+I used Frank’s Red Hot Wings Sauce in Buffalo flavor, there’s also plain Franks Hot Sauce.

 Preheat oven to 450°.

-Dip each piece of cauliflower into the flour mixture, let the excess drip off and place it in the greased baking dish.
+Dip each piece of cauliflower into the flour mixture, let the excess drip off, and place it in the greased baking dish.
 As you can see in my photo, I didn’t let the excess drip off well enough.
 I had to cut off the rubbery batter spills from some of the pieces after they cooked.